Fireworks Over The Detroit River

 Caseville Fireworks Display | Caseville

 Caseville, Michigan, is well known for its Cheeseburger in Caseville festival each August, but before that, the city is the perfect spot to watch fireworks for the Fourth of July.
-Head to Caseville Beach, and be prepared to be wowed.
-Admission is free.
+Head to the waterfront, and be prepared to be wowed.

 Caseville Fireworks Display - Caseville, Michigan - Fireworks Displays